craigspaeth/clinical-prototypes/README.md

-# cliniko-prototype
+# clinical-prototypes
-Playing with an API
+Playing with healthcare APIs